List of historic properties in Phoenix: 20th century historic houses

-The David Wright House was built in 1951 and is located at 5212 East Exeter Boulevard, but currently has an entrance on the 4500 block of North Rubicon Avenue.
+The David and Gladys Wright House was built from 1950-1952 and is located at 5212 East Exeter Boulevard, but currently has an entrance on the 4500 block of North Rubicon Avenue.
 The house was built in the Arcadia section of Phoenix as part of a Frank Lloyd Wright magazine story circa 1948 on how to live in the desert southwest.
 Both the circular design and the spiral ramps are features Wright also used in his design of the Solomon R. Guggenheim Museum.
 After Wright's death in 1959, his son David and daughter-in-law Gladys lived in the home until his death in 1997 at 102 years of age and his widow, Gladys, died in 2008 at 104, outliving their only son, who died at 49 years of age.
 David and Gladys were the only owners of the home and lived in it their entire lives.
+As of early 2022 the house has been registered on the national list of historic places.

 Different view of the David Wright House.
 The house is listed on the Phoenix Historic Property Register.

 The John and Cindy McCain House built in 1951 and located at 7110 N. Central Avenue.

 The Benjamin Adelman House was built in 1951 and is located at 5802 N. 30th Street in Phoenix.
 The house was designed by Frank Lloyd Wright.
 It was a winter retreat for the Adelman's who owned a laundry business in Milwaukee, Wisconsin.

 The Dea Hong Toy House was built in 1954 and is located at 2222 East Pasadena Avenue.
 This property is recognized as historic by the Asian American Historic Property Survey.

 The Ozell M. Trask House was built in 1956 and is located at 333 W. Gardenia Dr. It was listed in the Phoenix Historic Property Register in October 2020.

 The Jorgine Boomer House was built in 1956 and is located at 5808 30th Street in Phoenix.
 The house was designed by Frank Lloyd Wright for Jorgine Slettede Boomer, the widow of Lucius Boomer, a successful hotelier.
 The house was listed in the National Register of Historic Places on March 15, 2016, reference #16000071.

 The Beadley House #11 was built in 1963 and is located at 4323 East McDonald Drive.
 It was listed in the National Register of Historic Places on November 13, 2017 reference #100001786.

 The White Gates Residence was built in 1964 and is located in 5202 Saddle Road in the corner of White Gates Drive in the southern end of Camelback Mountain.
 In 2009 it was listed in the Arizona Preservation Foundation Historic Properties Endangered list.
 The property is listed as Historic by the Phoenix Historic Property Register.

 The construction of the Camelback Castle/Copenhaver Castle began in 1967 was finished in 1977.
 The castle is located at 5050 E. Red Rock Dr. The architectural style of the castle is that of medieval Moorish.
 The castle has a dungeon, a drawbridge and a moat as well.